 Carciofi alla Romana o alla Giudea ~ Roman-style or Jewish-style artichokes

-- Live demonstration-style cooking class including the preparation of an appetizer, first course and second course.
+- Cooking class preparing an antipasto, first course and second course.

 - Lunch follows including the foods prepared in class.
 Wine and beverages not included and payable directly to the Chef.

-$265 per person, based on minimum of 2 people.
-Includes all taxes and Italian
+$265 per person, based on minimum of 2 guests.
+Includes all taxes and Italian.

-$50 Single Supplement added if you are the only person in the cooking class.
+$50 Single Supplement added if you are solo guest in the cooking class.

 Cooking class starts at 10am.